sophia-lasala/MP3-Player/README.md

 - Allow for shuffled albums and playlists
 - Allow to shift between light and dark mode

-Edits to design aspects to be made.
+Edits to design elements to be made.